 Manage and remove provisioned skills

-The Organization skills section in Organization settings > Skills displays all skills that have been provisioned for your organization.
-You can use search and section headings to navigate your provisioned skills.
+The Organization skills section in Organization settings > Skills displays all skills provisioned for your organization.
+Use search and the section headings to navigate them.

 To remove a skill from your organization, locate it in the Organization skills list and select the option to remove it.
-Once removed, the skill will no longer appear in users' Skills lists in Customize > Skills.
+Once removed, the skill will no longer appear in members' skills lists in Customize > Skills.

 Note: Only owners can add or remove organization-wide skills.
 Individual users cannot delete provisioned skills, though they can toggle them off for their own use.